railwayapp/docs/src/docs/databases/redis.md

 - `REDISPORT`
 - `REDISPASSWORD`
 - `REDIS_URL`
+- `REDIS_PRIVATE_URL`

 Connect to your Redis container using your library of choice and supplying the appropriate environment variables.

 ## Image

-The Redis database service uses the [bitnami/redis:6.0](https://hub.docker.com/r/bitnami/redis/) docker image.
+The Redis database service uses the [bitnami/redis:latest](https://hub.docker.com/r/bitnami/redis/) docker image.